 Once it is determined that you are a potential candidate for surgical weight loss, and the appropriate tests have been performed, you and your surgeon will discuss surgical options.
-Two types of weight-loss surgery are performed at Lahey Clinic—laparoscopic adjustable gastric band and Roux-en-Y gastric bypass.Ninety-five percent of the weight-loss surgeries performed at Lahey Clinic are done laparoscopically.
+Three main types of weight-loss surgery are performed at Lahey Hospital & Medical Center—Roux-en-Y gastric bypass, sleeve gastrectomy and laparoscopic adjustable gastric band.
+Nearly all of the weight-loss surgeries performed at Lahey Hospital & Medical Center are done laparoscopically.
 Laparoscopic surgery is performed through a small incision, as opposed to the large surgical opening used in traditional surgeries.
-Performing surgery this way cuts down on possible complications and speeds up the patient’s recovery time.
-For various reasons, some patients are not candidates for laparoscopic surgery.
+Performing surgery this way cuts down on possible complications and speeds up your recovery time.
+Sometimes, some patients are not candidates for laparoscopic surgery.
 For these people, the procedure is done through a traditional open surgery.

 Determine your BMI with an interactive calculator.Learn about Medical and Surgical Weight Loss information sessions.